-- Keep yourself and others calm. - Quickly proceed outside the building to the announced safe location (Safe location is our digital sign) using the planned evacuation route. - If you have personal belongings near your person, take personal belongs with you. - Close doors as you leave.
-If possible, unplug or disable any device that could make a dangerous situation even worse. - o Instructors will take the Attendance Sheet/Book for correct head count. - Report immediately to the designated "safe area" located near the digital sign located at the south parking lot, closest to Brookpark Road. - Check with Lynn Mizanin, Campus Director, who will take a head count from the instructors. - Wait for instructions from emergency response personnel.
+- Keep yourself and others calm. - Quickly proceed outside the building to the announced safe location (Safe location is our digital sign) using the planned evacuation route. - o If you have personal belongings near your person, take personal belongs with you. - Close doors as you leave.
+If possible, unplug or disable any device that could make a dangerous situation even worse. - Instructors will take the Attendance Sheet/Book for correct head count. - Report immediately to the designated "safe area" located near the digital sign located at the south parking lot, closest to Brookpark Road. - o Check with Margie Cools-Lartigue, Campus Director, who will take a head count from the instructors. - Wait for instructions from emergency response personnel.
 Do not re-enter the building until told it is safe to do so.